0xhaggis/Imperva_gzip_bypass/README.md

 * `gzip`
 * `br`

 In testing, only `gzip` appears to work as a bypass.
-I wonder if gzip is whitelisted for performance reasons, maybe by default?
-I'll do more research and update this page soon.
+I wonder if gzip is whitelisted for performance reasons?